 Only the prototype has a red enter button.
 This was changed for the production units and an additional switch was installed to protect against changing the program status.
 The production units have a slot in the front for a possible punched card reader which was never available.
 The legends below the switches were relocated for better reading.

 Just a few changes in the design of the motherboard for the production units were necessary.
 The prototype got some hand-soldered additional components.

 The case was colored by John Blankenbaker himself.
 He gave a sample of the color to the company that produced the production unit cases.
 For this reason, the color on the prototype is not consistent and scratches are more common.

 The prototype has no serial number or labels.
 Production units started with serial number 167.
-John lived 12167 Leven Lane, Los Angels.
+John lived 12167 Leven Lane, Los Angeles.

 I was ever fascinated about the Kenbak-1.
 Very rarely this unique computer from 1971 is available to buy.
 John Blankenbaker created this computer from scratch by himself.
 Later it was sold in small numbers.